February 12, 1923– Franco Zeffirelli:

-Zeffirelli found real success staging plays and operas, famously noted for his highly naturalistic productions of Shakespeare at London’s Old Vic and operas at Milan‘s La Scala Opera House, London‘s Covent Garden, and NYC’s Metropolitan Opera, directing the greats like Maria Callas, Joan Sutherland, and Leontyne Price.
+Zeffirelli found real success staging plays and operas, famously noted for his highly naturalistic productions of Shakespeare at London’s Old Vic and operas at Milan‘s La Scala Opera House, London‘s Covent Garden, and NYC’s Metropolitan Opera, directing the great Maria Callas, Joan Sutherland, and Leontyne Price.

-Zeffirelli’s lavish designs brought mainstream interest to the opera world, but the Zeffirelli style, which he compared to Hollywood epics of Cecil B. De Mille, “but in good taste”, met with resistance from the critics who found his productions overwrought, drawing attention away from the actual performances.
-But, audiences ate it up.
+Zeffirelli’s lavish designs brought mainstream interest to the opera world, but the Zeffirelli style, which he compared to Hollywood epics of Cecil B. De Mille, “but in good taste”, met with resistance from the critics, who found his production values overwrought, drawing attention away from the actual performances.
+Audiences ate it up.

-In the 1960s, Zeffirelli expanded his audience, becoming a film director, starting with The Taming Of The Shrew (1967), starring that high wattage duo of Elizabeth Taylor and Richard Burton, rather perfectly cast.
+In the 1960s, Zeffirelli expanded his audience, becoming a film director, starting with The Taming Of The Shrew (1967), starring that high wattage duo: Elizabeth Taylor and Richard Burton, rather perfectly cast.

-I watched Zeffirelli’s Tea With Mussolini for a third time recently.
-I just love this charming film, with the added attraction of enjoying Judi Dench, Maggie Smith, Joan Plowright, Lily Tomlin (as a butch lesbian) and Cher all in the same project.
+The Husband & I watched Zeffirelli’s Tea With Mussolini for a third time recently.
+We just love this charming film, with the added attraction of enjoying Judi Dench, Maggie Smith, Joan Plowright, Lily Tomlin (as a butch lesbian) and Cher all in the same project.
 I nearly passed out with pleasure.

 Zeffirelli served as a senator for Silvio Berlusconi’s very conservative Forza Italia Party.
-He was staunchly anti-Fascist as a youth, but I was worried that he might be a fan of our American President, but he seems done with politics now, although he remains steadfastly conservative:
+He seems done with politics now, although he remains steadfastly conservative: